ArcaneEngineer/ECS-tutorials/part2.md

 Because we used arrays of plain JS `Number` in [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), we didn't need any of this.
 But now, we need -- and have -- a schema which describes the data in each new component we will use.
 (Of course, it would be better if these were strictly typed as in C or TypeScript, but this is descriptive enough for now.)

 Furthermore, crucial to this lesson is idea that each of these includes an `isActive` member.
-(If we were using OOP, we could specify this member as required by an `interface` or `trait`; but what we have here will suffice, as long as we remember to include this member on each new component prototype.)
+(If we were using OOP, we could specify this member as required by an `interface` or `trait`; but what we have here will suffice, as long as we remember to include this member on each new component prototype that we create in the future.)

 ### Component initialisation functions

-An important function will be shared by various component initialisations:
+Firstly, an important function will be shared by the various component initialiser functions:

 ```
 function lerp(min, max, t)